KMKfw/kmk_firmware/docs/Getting_Started.md

 ### You're extremely lucky and you have a fully supported keyboard
 If your keyboard and microcontroller are officially supported, simply visit the page for your files, and dropping them on the root of the "flash drive".
 Those pages can be found [here](https://github.com/KMKfw/kmk_firmware/tree/master/boards).
 You will need the `kb.py` and `main.py`.
 More advanced instructions can be found [here](config_and_keymap.md).

-### You've got another, maybe DIY, board and want to customise KMK for it
+### You've got another, maybe DIY, board and want to customize KMK for it
 First, be sure to understand how your device work, and particularly its specific matrix configuration.
 You can have a look [here](http://pcbheaven.com/wikipages/How_Key_Matrices_Works/) or read the [guide](https://docs.qmk.fm/#/hand_wire) provided by the QMK team for handwired keyboards
 <br>Once you've got the gist of it:
 - You can have a look [here](config_and_keymap.md) and [here](keys.md) to start customizing your code.py / main.py file